 The Company designates derivative contracts or non-derivative Financial Assets/Liabilities as hedging instruments to mitigate the risk of change in fair value of hedged item due to movement in interest rates, foreign exchange rates and commodity prices.

-v.
+iv.
 Offsetting

 Financial Assets and Financial Liabilities are offset and the net amount is presented in the balance sheet when, and only when, the Company has a legally enforceable right to set off the amount and it intends, either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

-(s) Accounting for Oil and Gas Activity
+(m) Accounting for Oil and Gas Activity

-The Company has adopted Successful Efforts Method (SEM) of accounting for its Oil and Gas activities.
-The policy of recognition of exploration and evaluation expenditure is considered in line with the principle of SEM.
+The Company follows the Guidance Note on Accounting for Oil and Gas producing activities - Ind AS issued by the Institute of Chartered Accountants of India for the purposes of the accounting.
 Seismic costs, geological and geophysical studies, petroleum exploration license fees and general and administration costs directly attributable to exploration and evaluation activities are expensed off.
 The costs incurred on acquisition of interest in oil and gas blocks and on exploration and evaluation other than those which are expensed off are accounted for as Intangible Assets Under Development.
 All development costs incurred in respect of proved reserves are also capitalised under Intangible Assets Under Development.
-Once a well is ready to commence commercial production, the costs accumulated in Intangible Assets Under Development are classified as Intangible Assets corresponding to proved developed oil and gas reserves.
-The exploration and evaluation expenditure which does not result in discovery of proved oil and gas reserves and all cost pertaining to production are charged to the Statement of Profit and Loss.
+Once a well is ready to commence commercial production, the costs accumulated

 The Company uses technical estimation of reserves as per the Petroleum Resources Management System guidelines 2011 and standard geological and reservoir engineering methods.
 The reserve review and evaluation is carried out annually.

-C. Critical Accounting Judgements and Key Sources Of Estimation Uncertainty
+C. Critical Accounting Judgements and Key Sources of Estimation Uncertainty

 The preparation of the Company's Financial Statements requires management to make judgement, estimates and assumptions that affect the reported amount of revenue, expenses, assets and liabilities and the accompanying disclosures.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in next financial years.